misfir3/misfir3-org/site/content/post/stembag-translated.md

 ![Exterior Fold](/images/exterior-fold-pinch.jpg)

 So, I undid some of it, turned it inside out and stitched down some of the exterior seam near where that happened.
 No more fold/pinch after that.
-And no project of mine would be complete without some janky stitches
+And no project of mine would be complete without some janky stitches.
+S'ok, these will be covered by the nylon top.

 ![Janky Stitches](/images/janky-stitches.jpg)